If else statement

 In the above snippet, assignment-statement is first executed before the condition is evaluated.

-Let’s rewrite the program which finds whether the number is even or odd using the above syntax.
+Let’s rewrite the program which calculates the bus ticket price using the shorthand syntax.

 1package main